janickweberpals/bias_simulation_missing_data/README.md

 Follow these steps in RStudio to reproduce this study:

 1. Install all necessary dependencies (see above)
-2. Add/adapt the paths to the datasets in `.Renviron`
-3. In RStudio, run all scripts via `quarto render` or `Build > Render Book` (make sure quarto is installed)
+2. In RStudio, run all scripts via `quarto render` or `Build > Render Book` (make sure quarto is installed)

 ## Repository structure and files